Key takeaways

 Mortgage

-Most jumbo loans are conventional loans (offered by private lenders vs. a government agency).
+Most jumbo loans are conventional loans (backed by private lenders vs. a government agency).
 However, FHA jumbo loans and VA jumbo loans do exist — though the maximum amount you can borrow may not be as big as that of conventional jumbos.

 How to decide which loan is right for you